boraami-app/boraami-api/README.md

         npm run build
         npm run start

-You can run `npm run build-watch` in a separate terminal will compile typescript files everytime there is a change.
+You can run `npm run build-watch` using ts-node in a separate terminal will compile typescript files everytime there is a change.
 This is helpful during development.